All Episodes

 Can you believe that?

-Bill Clinton and his staff used decades old federal government program originally created to keep former presidents out of the poorhouse to subsidize the family foundation and associated businesses and support his wife's private email server.
+Bill Clinton and his staff used decades-old federal government program originally created to keep former presidents out of the poorhouse to subsidize the Family Foundation and associated businesses and support his wife's private email server.

 So you actually paid for the email server in the closet of the mom and pop shop.

-Um, the first showdown between Trump and Hillary is going to be a forum next week with Matt Lauer.
+The first showdown between Trump and Hillary is going to be a forum next week with Matt Lauer.

 Isn't Matt Lauer one of the Clinton Foundation donors?